Pilot Photonics' Hybrid Laser Breakthrough As the demand for AI acceleration, cloud computing, and...

 To address the limitations of faceplate density, power consumption, and signal integrity, the industry is transitioning toward Co-Packaged Optics (CPO) and Optical I/O (OIO), architectures that place optics closer to the switch ASIC.
 This brings performance gains, but also introduces a new challenge: the laser sources at the heart of these systems must now meet stricter requirements for power, wavelength accuracy, and scalability.

-Laser arrays, commonly used in these systems, provide high per-channel power but struggle with wavelength accuracy and thermal drift, which becomes critical as the number of wavelengths per fibre is scaled.
-Moreover, the industry is nearing the physical limits of scaling through fibre count.
-There’s no clear path forward, unless there is a shift in the paradigm towards using the remaining scaling axis: data rate per wavelength.
+Laser arrays, commonly used in these systems, provide high per-channel power but struggle with wavelength accuracy and stability over time, which becomes critical as the number of wavelengths per fibre is scaled.
+Furthermore, scaling through fibre count is already reaching limits.
+When wavelengths per fiber, and number of fibers start to saturate, the remaining scaling axis is data rate per wavelength.

-By delivering a coherent-capable external laser source based on chip-scale comb technology, COCOPOP addresses the critical need for scalable, stable, and high-performance light sources for today’s systems and also unlocks the next generation of datacentre capacity.
+In contrast with a 16 wavelength comb laser on both sides, there is only one "tuning knob" required to bring-up all channels.
+By delivering a coherent-capable ELS based on chip-scale comb technology, COCOPOP addresses the critical need for scalable, stable, and high-performance light sources for today’s systems and also unlocks the next generation of datacentre capacity using coherent communication inside the datacentre.
+In our view, the question isn’t if the datacentre goes coherent, it’s when.
+And COCOPOP makes that possible.

 The COCOPOP Solution

 The result?
-More wavelengths, tighter spacing (aligned with the CW-WDM MSA grid), higher stability and accuracy, lower noise and dramatically improved data throughput — all in a chip-scale and pluggable solution.
+More wavelengths, more power, tighter spacing (aligned with the CW-WDM MSA grid), higher wavelength accuracy and stability, lower noise and improved data throughput — all in a chip-scale and pluggable solution.
+Suitable for today's high data-rate IM/DD but also unlocking the third scaling dimension by enabling coherent modulation and detection.

 CW-WDM 16-Channel Laser Array